adam-hanna/goal-seek/README.md

-# goalSeek.js
+# goal-seek

-goalSeek.js is a javascript library that can be used to solve for the value of an independent variable: "x"; of a function: "f(x)"; such that f(x) equals some defined goal.
+goal-seek is a javascript library that can be used to solve for the value of an independent variable: "x"; of a function: "f(x)"; such that f(x) equals some defined goal.
 In other words: do you know the desired output of a function but not the input to yield such an output?
 If so, then use this goal seek!

 Currently, this goal seek uses Steffensen's Method to find the root of the error.
 See: http://en.wikipedia.org/wiki/Steffensen%27s_method